-This test, done by taking a blood sample, is not used for staging; it used to evaluate your overall health by measuring the number and quality of your blood (red blood cells, white blood cells, and platelets).
+This test, done by taking a blood sample, is not used for staging; it is used to evaluate your overall health by measuring the number and quality of your blood (red blood cells, white blood cells, and platelets).
 The complete blood count, among other things, checks for infection and anemia that can affect your treatment.

 Blood chemistry tests

 These tests measure the concentration of various chemical substances in the blood.
 These chemicals show how well your organs are functioning and can be used to detect damaged tissues or abnormalities.
 The following chemicals can help stage prostate cancer:

 A bone scan is an imaging technique used to detect the presence of cancerous cells in the bone where prostate cancer most often spreads.
-Your urologist will usually order a bone scan if your alkaline phosphatase or calcium levels are elevated or if you have bone pain, or if your urologist has diagnosed you with a more aggresive prostate cancer.
+Your urologist will usually order a bone scan if your alkaline phosphatase or calcium levels are elevated or if you have bone pain, or if your urologist has diagnosed you with a more aggressive prostate cancer.